cbald120/sign-Up/README.md

 # sign-Up
-A sign up form for blue sky code lessons
+A FAKE sign up for Stellar Stingers' newsletter

-Walt is looking to fund his new passion project by selling a newsletter to people about his code adventures Fish Icon by Vector Stall on IconScout
+Fish Icon by Vector Stall on IconScout
 Background.png is from Pixabay user PublicDomainPictures